-Children do read leveled books at school, but that does not mean that they need leveled books over the summer.
-When children have access to reading materials that they are interested in, can choose for themselves, have a positive reading routine and role models, that is usually enough to avoid the dreaded summer slide.
+If kids have access to reading materials that they are interested in, can choose for themselves, have a positive reading routine and role models, that is usually enough summer reading.

 First of all, ask yourself if the teacher specifically recommended reading leveled books over the summer.
 If not, there are programs at local libraries that offer a great change of pace from school, build vocabulary and language experiences with a wide range of books and other resources.
 If so, the teacher may loan some of your child’s familiar leveled books to you to use over the summer.